IceCubeOpenSource/i3deepice/README.md

 2. As a part of an icetray module by importing it, i.e. `from i3module import DeepLearningClassifier`

 Note that for the second cases it's required to set an environment variable `DNN_BASE` by first running `export DNN_BASE=/path/to/the/i3module/folder/`

+An example of how it can be used in an icetray module is given in `./examples/` where you also find a `README` with specific information of the usage with singularity on IceCube's NPX cluster